ShreyamMaity/MaidenLands/README.md

 - Creating a robust player controller.
 - Developing other character systems such as character inventory, crafting, item loot and skill reward systems.
 - Developing AI Systems; decision making, navigation, and sensory for non player characters (NPCs) (already in progress).
-- Developing other necessary game systems such as dialogue system, quest, story editor and save/load systems etc
+- Developing other necessary game systems such as dialogue system, quest, story editor and save/load systems etc.
-- Developing tools to allow contents created by users to be exported, for purchase or for free
+- Developing tools to allow contents created by users to be exported, for purchase or for free.
 - Art assets such as 3d environments and animations will be evaluated and purchased from unity asset store at this stage.
 - On art side further progress will be made on creating and planning layouts of game level design in terms of terrain / landscapes and in terms of cities layout and design.

 3. **Phase-3**
 - Since most programming tasks are completed till this phase, this phase will deal with art work and actual level design of game world.
 - artists already working and more will be hired if necessary for creating the landmarks locations, landscape and other 3d environments.
-- lightning of game world and environments
+- lightning of game world and environments.
-- setting mood and background story according to theme and story of "Maiden Lands"
+- setting mood and background story according to theme and story of "Maiden Lands".
-- game systems developed in phases 1 and 2 will be combined and tested
+- game systems developed in phases 1 and 2 will be combined and tested.
-- testing and making game ready
+- testing and making game ready.

 4. **Phase-4**
-- at this stage "Maiden Lands" will be released to general public and gamers, with all necessary tools and systems to allow users to start creating stories, or environments
+- at this stage "Maiden Lands" will be released to general public and gamers, with all necessary tools and systems to allow users to start creating stories, or environments.
 - core development team will now work on creating the main storyline for this game, which will be released on steam.

 ## How will this help you ?
 Even if you are not interested in the world of this game, you can still benefit from it's development.

-1. For freelancers, artists and less experienced programmers, a mature/stable and tested unity framework for various game systems such as
- - save/load system
- - character inventory/crafting/item loot system
- - character stats system
- - camera systems( e.g collision handling, proper physics )
- - dialogue system
- - skill/reward system
- - AI algorithms and
- - much more
-will be created, so they won't have to reinvent the wheel everytime on their next freelance project hence increasing productivity.
-2. Start-ups and smaller companies with less technical staff working on their next game will be able to cut-short tonnes of precious development time and by just cloning this repository and get a mature framework being mentained by open source community, thus saving time and budget.
-3. If nothing else matters for you, you can still bring your imaginations to life by creating your own stories, quests, characters, villages and towns or other's and *get lost in there for a while.*
+1. Apart from a complete game, the goal of this project will be to develop a ***plug and play robust and complete game development framework for unity*** which will benefit anyone looking to develop their own game using unity as well as freelancers, small independent studios and start-ups, by providing them battle tested tools.
-4. Developers will get their part of budget, collected through donations and crowd-funding, depending upon the amount of contributions they will made.
+2. Users how will contribute will their part of budget share, collected through donations and crowd-funding, (amount will base on a certain criteria).
-5. Users who will create stories, quests, levels(towns, villages etc) and assets(environment art, animations, characters) will be able to sell them on through market and merchants in the game world.
+3. Users who will create stories, quests, environments (environment art, animations, characters, levels) will be able to sell them on through market and merchants in the game world.

 ## Art style & Concept art
 1. The game will have realistic art style in terms of terrain, vegetation, characters and other assets, the best example for this game's *__art style, lightning, mood and atmosphere is Remedy Entertainment's Alan wake.__*